White Noise (Will Wood song)

 "White Noise" is a song by American musician Will Wood.
 It was released through the Say-10 label on July 8, 2022, as the sixth and final single for his fourth studio album "In case I make it," (2022), where it appears as the last song.
-The track features a ballad composition centered around ukulele, strings and a choir.
+The track is a ballad centered around ukulele, strings and a choir.
 The song's music video includes visuals of Wood pantomiming and various people celebrating nothing.